cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

-In this section we show how to deploy Prometheus and Grafana for observability, and how to create a Grafana Dashboard to monitor CloudNativePG clusters, and a set of Prometheus rules defining alert conditions.
+In this section we show how to deploy Prometheus and Grafana for observability, and how to create a Grafana Dashboard to monitor CloudNativePG clusters, and a set of Prometheus Rules defining alert conditions.

 We leverage the [Kube-Prometheus stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), Helm chart, which is maintained by the [Prometheus Community](https://github.com/prometheus-community).